Decoding cell signaling via optimal transport and information theory: Materials and methods

-We apply the LNA~\cite{Kampen2007, Gardiner2009} to Eq.~(\ref{eq5}) to derive analytical expressions for the statistical moments associated with each variable in the steady-state (see \textit{SI text}).
+We apply the LNA~\cite{Kampen2007, Gardiner2009} to Eq.~(\ref{eqm5}) to derive analytical expressions for the statistical moments associated with each variable in the steady-state (see \textit{Supplementary Sec.~S1}).
 This approach is valid in the mesoscopic regime (molecule count $\sim$ hundreds) \cite{Tanase2006, Mehta2009}, where the Langevin framework approximates the chemical master equation and yields the covariance matrix upon LNA \cite{Elf2003, Paulsson2004, Kampen2007, Gardiner2009, Walczak2012}.
-The noise in copy numbers of $L$ is introduced as $\eta_L^2=\sigma_L^2/\mu_L^2$ and $\zeta_{LL'}=\sigma_{LL'}/(\mu_L\mu_{L'})$ ($L\in\{X,Y,Z\}$ and $L'\in\{X,Y,Z\}$), where $\sigma_L^2$ and $\sigma_{LL'}$ denote the variance and covariance, and $\mu_L$ corresponds the mean values in the steady-state.
-Here $\eta_L^2$ denotes the squared coefficient of variation (CV$^2$) and $\zeta_{LL'}$ represents the normalized covariance.
+The noise in copy numbers of $L$ is introduced as $\eta_L^2=\sigma_L^2/\mu_L^2$ and $\zeta_{LL'}=\sigma_{LL'}/(\mu_L\mu_{L'})$ ($L\in\{X,Y,Z\}$ and $L'\in\{X,Y,Z\}$), where $\sigma_L^2$ and $\sigma_{LL'}$ denote the variance and covariance, and $\mu_L$ corresponds the mean value in the steady-state.
+Here, the noise intensity measured by $\eta_L^2$ is defined by the squared coefficient of variation (CV$^2$), and $\zeta_{LL'}$ represents the normalized covariance.
 These quantities form the basis of our analytical calculations of MI and the 2-WD.

 \textbf{MI and the 2-WD under Gaussian approximation.} Under Gaussian channel approximation with Gaussian input, MI can be analytically characterized using properties of multivariate normal distribution as \cite{Nandi2024},